The decisive final one hundred days of World War I and the important role played by Canadian Corps.

 Victoria Cross awarded to Lt.
 Charles S. Rutherford – Captured over 70 prisoners and neutralized enemy machine guns, without firing a shot.

-Rutherford then moved on to another pillbox, assaulting it with a Lewis gun section and convinced a further 35 Germans to surrender as well as capturing a machine gun.
+Rutherford then moved on to another pillbox, assaulting it with a Lewis gun section and convinced a further 35 Germans to surrender as well as capture a machine gun.

 The 2nd Battle of Arras – Library & Archives Canada